ibm-cloud-docs/assistant/catalog.md

 ***Content Catalogs*** provide an easy way to add common intents to your {{site.data.keyword.conversationshort}} dialog skill.
 {: shortdesc}

-Content Catalog intents are meant to provide a starting point, and not meant to be fully built-out for production use.
+Intents you add from the catalog are meant to provide a starting point.
 Add to or edit the catalog intents to tailor them for your use case.
-{: important}

 ## Adding a content catalog to your dialog skill
 {: #catalog-add}